 My studies of insect faunistics have been restricted to the subarctic and arctic regions of Eurasia.
-Beginning in 1981, I collected insects in the Kola Peninsula in north-western Russia.
-After more than 30 years of my research, this area has become one of the best studied regions of Russia in terms of moth and butterfly fauna.
-During the past decade, I explored insects of the Taimyr Peninsula in Siberia and of the Arkhangelsk oblast of Russia.
+Beginning in 1980, I systematically collected insects in the Kola Peninsula in north-western Russia.
+After nearly 40 years of my research, this area has become one of the best studied regions of Russia in terms of moth and butterfly fauna.
+During the past two decades I explored insects of the Taymyr Peninsula in Siberia and of the Arkhangelsk oblast of Russia, including the Nenets Autonomous Okrug.

 Kozlov, M. V., Zverev, V. & Kullberg, J. (2014) Moths and butterflies (Lepidoptera) of the Arkhangelsk oblast of Russia: an annotated checklist.
 Entomologica Fennica, 25, 113–141.
 (PDF)